dapopov-st/project-bird/README.md

 # Project Bird on GCP (In Progress)
-GCP ETL project to pull data from eBird API 2.0 and display a map of recent bird observations using GCP toolkit
+GCP ETL project to pull data from eBird API 2.0 and display a map of recent bird observations using GCP

 ## Goals for this project
 - Step 1: Schedule an Airflow job to pull data from eBird API 2.0 and store it in Cloud Storage -> Done